Model a reusable Product

 Taxonomy

-Finally, taxonomy.
-For example, you can create dedicated content types to model relationships between different categories of products and then group them accordingly.
+For example, you can create dedicated content types to model relationships between different product (and other content type) categories and then group them accordingly.

 Taxonomy created with a dedicated content type item